dshupp/KQTrueSkill/README.md

 - challengeingest.py - builds a match results files from challong with 'XXX' for errors that need scrubbing
 - players.py - builds a player file for a tournmaent from a sanitized version of the team sheet

-PlayerSkill.csv - Trueskill by player for the current set of tournaments
+PlayerSkill.csv - Trueskill by player for the current set of tournaments. includes a snapshot of all trueskills after each tournament

 ## Currently tracked tournaments